 BMO mapping reviews

 The BMO is reviewed twice a year on an ongoing basis.
 The department has committed to working with local councils, emergency services and other key stakeholders to ensure the map is accurate and as up to date as possible.
-The first six-monthly BMO mapping review was undertaken following gazettal of Amendment GC13 in October 2017.

 If a property owner believes that the bushfire hazard to the property no longer exists, they can request a review.
 An example is if a plantation has been harvested and returned permanently to pasture.